akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 For `--lesscss` parameters, the file will be rendered using the LESS processor.
 This means the files must have an extension of `.css.less` or `.less`, and be in a _documents_ directory.

 Additionally, by default the _PrintCSS_ stylesheet will be used.
 This is from an open source project, and is CSS for produces good looking print documents.
-This stylesheet can be disabled using the `--no-printcss` option.
+This style-sheet can be disabled using the `--no-printcss` option.

 Additionally, by default the Bootstrap v4 framework is used.
 For the PDF documents most of Bootstrap is not useful.
 It has powerful page layout capabilities, and certain components may be useful for creating visual effects.
 This framework may be disabled with the `--no-bootstrap` option.

-All stylesheets, whether the default `print.css` file or those specified on the command line, are added to a list.
+All style-sheets, whether the default `print.css` file or those specified on the command line, are added to a list.
 The page layout template is expected to use either of these methods:

 ```html
 <!-- NJK macro for generating link tags to CSS files -->